 The sixth cranial nerve has a long course from the brainstem to the lateral rectus muscle and depending on the location of the abnormality, other neurologic structures may be involved.
 Hearing loss, facial weakness, decreased facial sensation, droopy eyelid and/or abnormal eye movement can be associated, depending on the location of the lesion.

-It is possible for sixth palsies to resolve with time, and the amount of resolution primarily depends on the underlying cause.
+It is possible for palsies to resolve with time, and the amount of resolution primarily depends on the underlying cause.
 Palsy caused by viral illness generally resolves completely; whereas palsy caused by trauma is typically associated with incomplete resolution.
 Maximum improvement usually occurs during the first six months after onset.

 Double vision (2 images seen side by side) is the most common symptom.
 If one eye is involved, the separation between the 2 images is greatest on gaze in the direction of the affected eye (for example, gaze to the left in a left sixth nerve palsy).
-There is usually less double vision on near fixation than on distant fixation.
+There is usually less double vision on near fixation than on distance fixation.
 Children typically do not experience persistent double vision, but are prone to develop amblyopia depending on the severity and duration of the sixth nerve palsy.

 Prism spectacles can realign the images and allow single binocular vision in straight ahead gaze.
 Because the degree of the misalignment varies in different gaze positions, prism correction does not eliminate double vision in every gaze position.
 The power of prism can be reduced as the palsy improves.
 Patching one eye eliminates diplopia, however, this treatment must be carefully monitored in children to avoid the development of amblyopia.

-After observation for improvement (usually six months), strabismus surgery can be performed to maximize eye alignment if prism correction is not satisfactory.
+After observation for improvement (usually six months), strabismus surgery can be performed to improve eye alignment if prism correction is not satisfactory.
 Botulinum toxin alone or in conjunction with surgery is occasionally utilized to temporarily weaken the opposing inward pulling medial rectus muscle.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶